wavemotion-dave/A8DS/readme.md

 *  ataribas.rom  - this is the 8k Atari BASIC cartridge (recommend Rev C)

-You can install zero, one or more of these files and if you want to use these real ROMs they must reside in the same folder as the XEGS-DS.NDS emulator (or, optionally, you can place your BIOS files in /roms/bios or /data/bios) and these files must be exactly so named as shown above.
+You can install zero, one or more of these files and if you want to use these real ROMs they must reside in the same folder as the A8DS.NDS emulator (or, optionally, you can place your BIOS files in /roms/bios or /data/bios) and these files must be exactly so named as shown above.
 These files are loaded into memory when the emulator starts and remain available for the entire gaming session.
 Again, if you don't have a real BIOS,